MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 Follow the steps in this article to deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch).

-This article applies to Configuration Manager (Current Branch).
+This article applies to deploying with Configuration Manager (Current Branch).
 For information on how to deploy Office 365 ProPlus with System Center 2012 R2 Configuration Manager, see [here](deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md).

 ## Overview